Murder of David Reed: Murder

 Geiger told Fry to leave at this point.
-Fry, intimidated by the older boy's larger stature, left.
-Fry did not participate in the actual murder and cover-up of the murder that followed.
+Fry, intimidated by the man, left and did not participate in the actual murder and cover-up of the murder that followed.
 Years later, he admitted to police that he had had no idea of Reed's death until Reed's body was discovered.

 Geiger then carried Reed's body a few hundred yards into the surrounding woods in Cressona where he left the body.
-The location of Reed's body was less than 100 yards from the Reed's home, however the body was not discovered until December 1985.
+Although the location of Reed's body was less than 100 yards from the Reed's home, the body was not discovered until December 1985.

 Reed's mother called police when David failed to return home the next day.

 Initial investigation

 In December 1985, Geiger reported to the Schuylkill Haven police department that—over the course of 3 to 4 months—his two pet dogs had been retrieving bones from the woods in Cressona, where he often allowed them to play.
 Geiger said that he had no idea the bones were human until the dogs had brought back a human skull.
 The body was identified positively as that of David W. Reed by authorities.
 Police noted that the body was about a half mile from his bicycle.

 Because he was the one to report the discovery of Reed's body, both the authorities and Reed's family did not suspect Geiger played a role in Reed's death.
 In fact, authorities did not suspect foul play at all.
 Although they did report that the death seemed "suspicious," they were satisfied with a coroner's at the University of Penn's conclusion that Reed plausibly had died of previously undiagnosed diabetes complications upon autopsy.
 The actual case files ruled the death as "undetermined" in April 1986, and the case laid cold for the next 20 years.